dandrust/dandrust.github.io/_posts/2018-04-24-finding-missing-routes.md

 This isn't a complete solution, but it worked for what we needed it to.
 It lacks a couple of things, at least:

 - In some places we omit the controller, we could try to guess it
-- Similarly, this will likely break for namespaces controllers, like `admin/posts`
+- Similarly, this will likely break for namespaced controllers, like `admin/posts`
 - Depending on the project, there may be links hiding out in controllers.
 However, we'd have to decide how to either filter out or expect `render` calls.

 ## The Code